-One of the (many) benefits of having children spread across several years is the gift of perspective.
-With our first three, I felt like I had just figured something out only to find that we were now into a whole new season!
-There is gift in that too (of course- because only God knows the way He most wants to shape our family size), but I must say- I tremendously enjoy this second batch of babies.
+There is gift in that too (because only God knows the way He most wants to shape our family size), but I must say, I tremendously enjoyed having a second batch of babies.

-For two, I get a do-over, with that gift of perspective as a guide.
+Second, I get a do-over, with that gift of perspective as a guide.

-I think with my next set, I’ll likely start with an actual program when they are six-ish- something enjoyable and reputable, like Math-U-See, for example.
 I’d do a little bit most every day—10 or 15 minutes, max.
 It would be low-pressure and gentle, but I’d still work through a systematic program from the get-go.
 Slow and steady, as they say.

 Learning How to Read